nodejs/TSC/TSC-Charter.md

 mediation under the oversight of the Node.js Foundation Board.
 All TSC members, upon acceptance of their nomination to the TSC body, voluntarily agree to abide by the decisions of the independent third party mediator.

+The third party mediator selected must not be a member of either the TSC, Node.js Community Committee, or Node.js Foundation Board of Directors.

 [Consensus Seeking]: http://en.wikipedia.org/wiki/Consensus-seeking_decision-making
 [Condorcet]: http://en.wikipedia.org/wiki/Condorcet_method